Military history of Singapore: Post-independence

-In 1961, SMF was renamed the Singapore Armed Forces (SAF).

-After Singapore's independence on 9 August 1965, strained ties with the two immediate neighbors, Malaysia and Indonesia made defense a high priority.
+Upon independence, Singapore's military consisted of two infantry battalions, and the majority of these soldiers were Malaysians.
+Singapore's independence on 9 August 1965 strained ties with its two immediate neighbors, Malaysia and Indonesia made defense a high priority.
 Then-PM Lee Kuan Yew appointed Goh Keng Swee to head the new Ministry of Interior and Defence.
 In 1966, drawing from the Israeli model, National Service was determined the best way to provide for a deterrent to potential aggressors.
 A Brigadier T. J.D.
 Campbell was appointed as the first Director of the General Staff.

 The first cohorts of officers and non-commissioned officers (now Specialists), taught by Israeli instructors, graduated from Singapore Armed Forces Training Institute (SAFTI) in 1967.
 With this new cadre of leaders, army was expanded from the existing two infantry battalions to two brigades between 1967 and 1970.
 Efforts were made to ensure unit integrity by keeping the officers, NCOs, and men of reservist battalions together.

 The Air Defence Command (now Republic of Singapore Air Force) was formed with the help of Royal Air Force in 1968.
 The first class of pilots receiving basic military training and general flying instructions in the new Flying Training School at Tengah Air Base, and fighter training in the UK.

 The Maritime Command (now Republic of Singapore Navy) was based at Sentosa temporarily until permanent facilities at the now-defunct Brani Naval Base were ready.
 Two gunboats were built by the British and Germans in 1969; subsequent models were built locally, entering service in 1970.
 The ex-USS Thrasher and USS Whippoorwill (commissioned RSS Jupiter and RSS Mercury) minesweepers and County-class tank landing ships were purchased from the United States subsequently.